chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 External Dependencies
 =====================
 Mason allows for specification of external, non-Chapel dependencies through pkg-config.
+For this reason, Mason must have access to a ``pkg-config`` installation.
+The following example utilizes ``pkg-config 0.29.2``.
 An example of using the Linear Algebra library that requires both BLAS and Lapack:

 ``Mason.toml``